-Nothing is worse than food encrusted on cookware and the ensuing time suck to soak, scrub, repeat.
-Except one thing – Your cookware poisoning you and your family.
+Nothing is worse than food encrusted on cookware and the ensuing time to soak, scrub, repeat.
+Except maybe one thing: your cookware poisoning you and your family.

 But if it was phased out, then why can’t I use Teflon and other non-stick cookware?